j-easy/easy-rules/site/tutorials/rule-priority.md

 Based on these requirements, we can define the following rules:

-* Rule 1: This rule should operate an a `Person` instance, check that the peron age is greater than 18 and set the adult flag.
+* Rule 1: should operate an a `Person` instance, check that the person age is greater than 18 and set the adult flag.
-* Rule 2: This rule should operate an a `Person` instance, check that the peron is adult and deny children (ie, non adult) from buying alcohol.
+* Rule 2: should operate an a `Person` instance, check that the person is adult and deny children (ie, non adult) from buying alcohol.

 Rule 1 should be fired **_before_** rule 2.
 We will set rule 1 priority to 1 and rule 2 priority to 2 so that Easy Rules engine fire them in this order.